 a.
 If pursuant to Section 2, the NPR for the group of policies is the minimum reserve required under VM-A and VM-C, then the valuation net premiums are determined according to those minimum reserve requirements.

 b.
-If the NPR is determined according to Section 3.A.1, then the lapse rates assumed for all durations shall for the purposes of the DET be set to 0%;
+If the NPR is determined according to Section 3.B.4 or Section 3.B.5, then the lapse rates assumed for all durations shall for the purposes of the DET be set to 0%;